thehambeard/CinematicUnityExplorer-Owlcat/README.md

 - Added tilt support.
 - Added FOV control support.
 - Added near and far clip sliders on the Freecam panel, to cut out objects near the camera out of view, or include more scene objects on sight.
+- Added new freecam methods to increase compatibility across games.
 - Automatically disable the Cinemachine component if present when using the gameplay camera, to avoid the game from trying to take control.
 - Added a toggle to block the freecam from moving with user input.
 - Unlocked the mouse on freecam even when the mod UI is hidden.